Pushkal-Gupta/graph-based-location-privacy-iot/algorithms/density-aware_k-anonymity/README.md

 Output region: {2, 6, 7, 12}

-This indicates:
+This output indicates:
-- Target user is at node 7
+- The target user is located at node 7
-- Local density = 6
+- The local neighborhood density is 6
-- ADKA selected k = 5
+- ADKA selects k = 5
-- The anonymized region includes nodes {2, 6, 7, 12}
+- The anonymized region contains nodes {2, 6, 7, 12}

 ---

-##  Example Visualization
+## Visualization Results

-A Matplotlib window will appear showing:
+When the program is executed, the following figures are displayed sequentially:

+1. Density vs Selected k
+   This plot illustrates how the anonymity parameter k decreases as local user density increases.

+2. Selected k vs Region Size
+   This plot shows the relationship between the chosen k value and the size of the anonymization region in terms of graph nodes.

+3. Anonymized Region Visualization
+   This figure displays the smart-city graph with the anonymized region highlighted:
--  **Blue nodes** → the entire graph
+   - Blue nodes represent the entire graph
--  **Red nodes** → anonymized region for the target user
+   - Red nodes represent the anonymization region for a selected target user

-Example (conceptual):

-[0] -- [1] -- [2] ← part of connected anonymized region
-|
-[7] ← target user

 ---

-## Multi-Run Experiment Output (ADKA)
+## Multi-Run Experiment Description

-The multi-run experiment produces:

-- 20 random target selections
-- Density, k, and region size per run
+The multi-run experiment performs 20 anonymization runs using randomly selected target users.
+For each run, the following are recorded:
-- Two plots:
+- Local density
-  - **Density vs Selected k**
-  - **Selected k vs Region Size**
+- Selected k value

-These validate the adaptive behavior of ADKA.
+- Size of the anonymization region

+The generated plots validate that ADKA dynamically adapts k based on density and produces appropriately sized anonymization regions.